-varef voltage
+varef [channel] voltage

 Set the adjustable voltage source to voltage Volts.
-This voltage is normally used to drive the target's Aref input on the STK500.
+This voltage is normally used to drive the target's Aref input on the STK500 and STK600.
+The STK600 offers two reference voltages, which can be selected by the optional parameter channel (either 0 or 1).

-fosc freq[M|k]
+fosc freq [M|k]